 City & Country part-funds Essex County Council’s Traditional Building Skills courses, which teach builders and homeowners how to restore historic and listed properties.
 These teach vital skills such as timber framing, flint walling, thatching and wrought ironwork to ensure that these skills are not forgotten.
 City & Country has supported the Council run programme since 2008, and with skills and knowledge gaps affecting the heritage sector the company continues to provide the bursary.

 City & Country is a long-time supporter of the Essex Wildlife Trust.
 The trust is the county’s leading conservation charity.
 It has more than 34,000 members, manages and protects over 8,200 acres of land on 87 nature reserves, 2 nature parks and runs 10 visitor centres.
 The aim of the Trust is to Protect Wildlife for the Future and for the people of Essex.

 Edinburgh Doors Open Day

 Doors Open Days is Scotland’s largest free annual architectural event.
 It is coordinated nationally by the Scottish Civic Trust and is part of European Heritage Days alongside Scottish Archaeology Month, coordinated by Archaeology Scotland (formerly known as the Council for Scottish Archaeology).
 Both are supported by Historic Scotland.
-City & Country has sponsored the event for two years running and hope to grant public access to parts of Donaldson’s, in due course, giving visitors a privileged chance to see inside the historic college.
+City & Country has been part of the event for several years – granting access to The Playfair at Donaldson’s, giving visitors a privileged chance to see inside the historic building.